 Why Do Cats Lick You?

-Ever wonder why your furry friend gives you wet, sandpaper-like kisses?
-Learning why cats lick you opens up a world of feline communication and emotional bonding.
-Each lick from your cat sends a message about their feelings and bond with you.
+Ever wondered why your cat gives you those rough, sandpaper-like kisses?
+Understanding why cats lick you can reveal a fascinating side of feline communication and deepen the bond you share.
+Every lick carries meaning, offering clues about your cat’s feelings and how they connect with you.

 The Science Behind Cat’s Rough Tongue